-Preview of 2021
+Preview of 2022

 Since March 2020, the outbreak of COVID-19 has had a huge impact on the Netherlands and the rest of the world.
-After deciding not to pay a final dividend for 2019, Aegon N.V. resumed its interim dividend payments on September 18, 2020.
-It is difficult to predict what the impact of the COVID-19 pandemic will be in 2021.
-However, the Vereniging has enough cash available to be able to meet its ongoing obligations over the next two years.
-In September 2020, the Vereniging chose to have the interim dividend for 2020 paid partly in cash and partly in shares.
+On April 3, 2020, Aegon N.V. decided not to pay a final dividend for 2019 and instead to add the profit for 2019 to its reserves in response to calls from the regulatory authorities, i.e. the Dutch Central Bank and EIOPA (European Insurance and Occupational Pensions Authority).
+Aegon N.V. restarted payments of dividend in September 2020 and prolonged them in 2021.
+What the impact of the pandemic will be in 2022 is difficult to estimate.
+At this point, the Vereniging's cash position is sufficient to meet all of its ongoing obligations.
 In the coming years, the Vereniging also expects to largely opt for stock dividends, taking into account the liquidity needs in connection with the ongoing obligations.

-Finance expenses are likely to stabilize at a level of about EUR 2 million in 2021, due to the refinancing with a five-year loan from Vereniging OOM/Aegon in 2020.
+Finance expenses remain at a comparable level to those of 2021 (about EUR 2 million), due to the refinancing with a five-year loan from Vereniging OOM/Aegon in 2020 and similar negative interest on liquid assets held.

-In 2020 the Vereniging decided to support 'Van Schulden naar Kansen', program of Aegon the Netherlands, aimed at fighting poverty.
-The Vereniging's commitment involves a maximum of EUR 1 million per year for a period of three years.
+In 2020 the Vereniging decided to support 'Van Schulden naar Kansen' program of Aegon the Netherlands, aimed at fighting poverty.
+Our commitment involves a maximum of EUR 1 million per year for a period of three years.